 Communication tips for a successful Donation Drive

-1. Create a simple half sheet flyer that can be distributed at parent events (open houses, concerts, plays).
+1. Create a simple half-sheet flyer that can be distributed at parent events (open houses, concerts, plays, sporting events, etc.).
 This same sheet can also be sent home with students.

-2. Use Facebook to advertise to your community in advance.
-Request in your Facebook posts that parents and students share it – donors to your event do not need to be school members.
-Tag #seattlegoodwill in your posts and we may even re-post to our page here!
+2. Use social media to advertise to your community in advance.
+Request in your Facebook posts that parents and students share it.
+Donors to your event do not need to be school members.
+Tag #seattlegoodwill in your posts, and we may even re-post to our page here!

-3. Post to Facebook the day of the event – show one of our trucks full or half full (“We’re nearly there.
+3. Make social posts day of the event – show one of our trucks full or half full (“We’re nearly there.
 Don’t forget to drop your stuff off at our school to support our event.”)

-4. Use pre-existing text lists and e-mail lists to rally both parents and students.
+4. Use pre-existing text and email lists to rally parents and students.
 Do these with frequency.

 5. Send a press release to the local newspaper or blog – Seattle Goodwill requests that you do not mention specific fundraising payouts (you can mention it’s a fundraiser) in press releases.

-6. Parent communication is the key to making the event work; don’t rely solely on student communication.
+6. Parent communication is key to making the event work.
+Don’t rely solely on student communication.

 7. Feature the fundraising event on weekly all-school communication.
-But remember that your donors don’t need to be specifically from your group, you may engage your entire community.
+But remember your donors don’t need to be specifically from your group.
+You may engage your entire community.

-You can bring most everything to the donation drive, provided it is not bigger than an end table.
+Clothing, jewelry, household items, electronics: you can bring almost anything to the donation drive, provided it is not hazardous waste, in need of repair, furniture or a TV weighing over 50 pounds.
 You can find a full list of exclusions here.

-Donations to Seattle Goodwill support its free job training and education program.
-Last year, Seattle Goodwill provided free training to over 11,500 people, 88% of which were below the Federal Poverty Line.
-Giving to Goodwill is also good for the environment; last year Seattle Goodwill recycled over 53 million pounds of donations that otherwise might have ended up in landfills.
+Donations to Seattle Goodwill support its free Job Training and Education programs.
+Last year, Seattle Goodwill provided free training to over 13,375 people, 74 percent of which were below the Federal Poverty Line.
+Giving to Goodwill is also good for the environment.
+Last year Seattle Goodwill recycled over 60 million pounds of donations that otherwise might have ended up in landfills.

 Questions?
 Contact us via email at email@example.com.